microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

 ## Introduction

 Also known as _UI/UX_, _Front End Development_, or _Web Development_, user interface and user experience engineering is a broad topic and encompasses many different aspects of modern application development.
-When a user interface is required, ISE primarily develops a **web application**.
+When a user interface is required, InfoMagnus primarily develops a **web application**.
 Web apps can be built in a variety of ways with many different tools.

 ## Goal